The-OpenROAD-Project/OpenSTA/README.md

 Contributors must sign the Contributor License Agreement (doc/CLA.txt) when submitting pull requests.

-All contributors should read doc/CodingGuidelines.txt for nodes on making code that adheres to the existing naming and formatting style.
+All contributors should read doc/CodingGuidelines.txt for notes on making code that adheres to the existing naming and formatting style.

 Contributions that claim 4% performance improvements in OpenROAD flow scripts will largely be ignored.
-Small performance improvements simply do not justify the time requied to audit and verify the changes.
+Small performance improvements simply do not justify the time required to audit and verify the changes.

 Contributions that add dependencies on external libraries like boost, abseil and Intel TBB will not be accepted.